-(i) Time Consuming: Writing an email takes less time than it takes to print a letter and mail it off the ease with which an e-mail is sent implies that an average person may do more correspondence electronically than he would correspondence was done by postal mail.
+- (i) Time Consuming : Writing an email takes less time than it takes to print a letter and mail it off the ease with which an e-mail is send implies that an average person may do more correspondence electronically than he would if all correspondence was done by postal mail.
 Sometimes the message is better communicated over the telephone or directly.
-Organizing and reading through emails can also eat up a great deal of time and prove an obstacle in the way of a worker's productivity.
+Organizing and reading through emails can also eat up a great deal of time and prove an obstacle in the way of a worker's producitivity. - (ii) Security : Sensitive information can be easily shared and distributed within a business through email.
+It does not matter if the email is sent accidentally or deliberately, the damage reamins the same.
+Moreover, when someone hands you a business letter, you are the only person who receives that letter.
+An e mail can be intercepted by a hacker or go on an incorrect email address and wind up in someone else's inbox.
+Your sensitive information and messages are easily accessible to hackers and to even unsuspecting recipients.